At the Seager Hair Transplant Centre, we frequently perform hair transplantation for patients who had already had hair transplantation elsewhere.

 Of course, an individual plan must be devised for each patient but there are some general considerations.

-Sometimes there are larger, conspicuous old grafts close to the hairline and the hairline is already too low or low enough that it should not be lowered further.
+Often there are larger, conspicuous old grafts close to the hairline and the hairline is already too low or low enough that it should not be lowered further.
+Other times there may be isolated large grafts in the crown when there is not enough donor hair to transplant far enough back to conceal them.
 In these cases, camouflage alone may not be enough.
 Older grafts can be removed or reduced surgically and, with microscopic dissection, the hair that is removed can be recycled into follicular unit grafts.
 This can often be done on the same day as hair transplantation but occasionally it is better done as a two-step procedure.
 That is the old grafts would be removed or reduced and the recycled hair transplanted in one session then the main session of hair transplantation would be performed later, after the area had healed.